inbo/tutorials/content/tutorials/r_inboveg/index.md

 Three examples are given, this can be used as base to continue selecting the wanted data

-Get information of a specific survey and collect data (only 10 rows are shown)
+Get information of a specific survey and collect data.

     survey_info <- inboveg_survey(con,
                                   survey_name = "OudeLanden_1979",